“This post may contain affiliate links. Please read my disclosure for more info.

 And we’ll say you spend $10 a week on gas going to and from the gym.

-Now at the end of the year, the cost to us is:
+Now at the end of the year, your cost is:

 - $3750 – Your personal time getting there = $25/hour x 3 workouts a week = $75/week x 50 weeks.